Orbitale/Compotes/README.md

 * Implement more source file types like xls, ods, etc., that could be transformed to CSV before importing them.
 [PHPSpreadsheet](https://phpspreadsheet.readthedocs.io/) is already installed, though not used yet.
 * Custom source file format (only CSV for now, and that's perfectly fine for me).
 * Change input operation date format (for now it's `d/m/Y H:i:s O` as of French date format).
-* Multiple bank accounts (needs to migrate all existing data to a "default" account created via migration).
-* Operation currency (a single header, maybe a default value in the importer and the command too).
 * Add tests (this is a continuous task anyway ☺ ).
 * Support for Bills (a Bill object and a BillItem one, and maybe associate a Bill with one or more Operation objects with a OneToMany relationship so multiple operations can associate with one bill).
 * Support for "sub-operations" (to allow cutting an operation in multiple sub-operations so we can get the "details" of an operation, each sub-operation should also be able to be tagged).